heelenyc/soar/README.md

 soar
 ====

-a simple soa framework based on
+a simple soa framework based on redis protocl